This Month at the Library

 Children in grades K-5 can trade in their time spent reading for playing cards all February, March, and April as we launch Reading Dragons and Friends!
 First, visit either our library, the Plainville Public Library, or the Attleboro Public Library to register and receive a reading log.
 Then, return to any of these three libraries as you progress through the log to receive dragon cards.
 There are 3 dragons in total, with 4 stages of cards per dragon.
 Stop by to learn more!

 Can't make it to storytime?
 Grab a Take and Make bagged craft from the front Reading Room on the first Tuesday of each month.
-This month's craft is a Berry Valentine and is great for children ages 2 and up.
+This month's craft is a melting snowman, and is great for children ages 2 and up.

 Check out our monthly clubs!

-Chess and Checkers Club for ages 6 and up meets Tuesday, February 3, at 6pm.
+Chess and Checkers Club for ages 6 and up meets the first and third Tuesdays of the month at 6pm.
 Welcome to children ages 6 and up, teens, and families.
 Some knowledge of the games are expected.

-Graphic Novel Club for ages 8 to 12 meets Monday, February 23, at 6pm.
+Graphic Novel Club for ages 8 to 12 meets Monday, March 23, at 6pm.
 We will have a snack and do a craft.
-This month's selection is Hilo: The Boy Who Crashed to Earth.
+This month's selection is any graphic novel that is new to you.

 The STEAM Cart will be out in the Children's Room from 10am-6pm on Wednesdays and 10am-4pm on Saturdays.
 Each day, there will be a new STEAM activity for children to enjoy.
-Items include Snap Circuits, Legos, Keva Planks, Marble Run, and Magna Tiles.
+Items include Snap Circuits, Legos, Minecraft blocks, Marble Run, and Magna Tiles.

 Teens